higgi13425/rmrwr-book/_book/io105-targets.md

 ## What Does {targets} Do?

-The {targets} package helps you use these scripts as functions, as a pipeline of targets.
+The {targets} package helps you use these scripts (after being converted to functions), as a pipeline of targets.
 The {targets} package provides a set of functions for defining targets, running targets, and managing the dependencies between targets.
 The {targets} package can detect which intermediate steps have already been run and are up-to-date, versus those that have changed scripts or input data, and are out-of-date (and need to be re-run).
-For small projects, the {targets} package may feel like overkill, but for complex projects, it can help you keep track of the dependencies between your scripts, and help you run your scripts in the correct order.
-For large projects, the {targets} package can help you manage the complexity of your analysis scripts, and help you run your scripts in a reproducible and efficient way.
+For small projects, the {targets} package may feel like overkill, but for complex projects, it can greatly help you keep track of the dependencies between your scripts, and help you run your scripts in the correct order in a reproducible and efficient way.

-If you have an early step in your data pipeline that uses very large data, is computationally intensive, or simply takes a while, you do not need to re-run it if {targets} can see that the input data and the data processing functions have not changed.
-You can be more efficient, and just update the downstream functions and run these.
+If you have an early step in your data pipeline that uses very large data, is computationally intensive, or simply takes a long while, you do not need to re-run it if {targets} can see that the input data and the data processing functions have not changed.
+You can be more efficient, and just update the later (downstream) functions and run these.

 Let's start with the example in the {targets} R user manual, using `airquality` data from base R. A walkthrough can be found in this 4 minute video at <br>